oxheadalpha/teztnets/src/website/about.markdown

 * **protocol testnets** are deployed each time a new protocol is injected (2 months before mainnet activation).
 Their goal is to test protocols before they get rolled into mainnet.
 Any team building on Tezos should test their products on these networks,
 * **periodic testnets** are bleeding edge networks that restart on a cadence from the development branch.
 The primary users of these testnets are protocol, library and indexer teams.

-Teztnets is powered by [tezos-k8s](https://tezos-k8s.xyz), a collection of helm charts maintained by Oxhead Alpha.
+Teztnets is powered by [tezos-k8s](https://tezos-k8s.xyz), a collection of helm charts for Tezos.
 It is deployed with [Pulumi](https://pulumi.com).

-The [Teztnets Status page](https://status.teztnets.xyz) is powered by [Pyrometer](https://gitlab.com/tezos-kiln/pyrometer), a Tezos monitoring tool by Oxhead Alpha.
+The [Teztnets Status page](https://status.teztnets.xyz) is powered by [Pyrometer](https://gitlab.com/tezos-kiln/pyrometer), a Tezos monitoring tool.

 The [github repo](https://github.com/oxheadalpha/teztnets) has more information regarding these testnets, how they are configured, and how to deploy new ones.